HomeFacilities Directory › CENTRAL STATE PRISON

 Sources

-This analysis is based on reporting from the Atlanta Journal-Constitution, Georgia Public Broadcasting, 13WMAZ, and the Georgia Department of Corrections press office; food-safety inspection records from the Georgia Department of Public Health; GPS’s own investigative reports, including “The Classification Crisis” and “Dunked, Stacked, and Served”; GPS’s internal mortality database and intelligence-signal records; and firsthand accounts collected from incarcerated people and their families.
+This analysis draws on reporting from the Atlanta Journal-Constitution, Georgia Public Broadcasting, 13WMAZ, and GDC’s own public announcements; federal Department of Justice findings; Georgia Department of Public Health food-safety inspections; GPS’s own investigative series including “The Classification Crisis,” “Dunked, Stacked, and Served,” and systemic examinations of staffing, food budgets, infrastructure collapse, and sexual violence; GPS-tracked mortality records and facility population data; and family and inmate accounts collected by GPS staff.

 Recent reports (11)